Miss Granny (2018 film): Plot

 Fely Malabaño, a widow, and her close friend Bert, who has known Fely since childhood, both work in a canteen.
-Lulu regularly makes fun of Fely for being close to Bert.
+Lulu, a patron, regularly makes fun of Fely for being close to Bert.
 Fely frequently criticizes Angie, her daughter-in-law, for a variety of reasons such as her cooking and medicinal habits, but adores her grandchildren, Jeboy and Hana, as well as her son Ramoncito.

 Angie suffers a stress-related collapse one day.
 Following the doctor's advice to keep Angie stress-free, Ramon proposes that Fely stay in a nursing home.
-Fely becomes furious after overhearing their conversation, but Jeboy later extends an invitation to lunch.
+Fely becomes furious after overhearing their conversation, but Jeboy later extends an invitation to dinner.
 Upon passing the Forever Young Photo Studio on her way to meet him, she runs into a photographer who offers to take a free portrait of her.
 Later, as she boards a bus, Fely is startled to discover that she has miraculously changed into her younger self after noticing her reflection in one of the passengers' sunglasses.
 Fely then assumes the identity of Audrey de Leon while residing in a flat rented out by Bert.
 Later, she joins her grandson's band as their main singer, shifting their emphasis from metal to love songs.

 During one of the band's performances, Audrey performs a song in which she recounts her past.
 She relocated to Manila to support her son after her husband, a sailor, died while on duty.
-Ramoncito suffers from a serious illness and nearly dies until a stranger intervenes to save him.
+Ramoncito has a serious illness and nearly dies until a stranger intervenes to save him.
 Lorenz, a talent scout approaches Audrey during one of the band's performances and offers the group a chance to break into the mainstream.